-- Final Uniform Residential Loan Application (URLA) signed by the applicant and co-applicant (if applicable); - Signed Closing Disclosure by the Applicant; - Certified copy of the Second Direct Mortgage Deed and Restrictive Conditions incorporated detailing the affordability period terms and conditions; - Copy of the minute of presentation of the Second Direct Mortgage Deed and Restrictive Conditions or the printed page of the official page of the Puerto Rico Property Registry ("Registro de la Propiedad") where the deed appears as duly presented; - Copy of the Deed of Sale; - Copy of the minute of presentation of the Deed of Sale or the printed page of the official page of Puerto Rico Property Registry where the deed appears as duly presented; - Final, form 1008 Uniform Underwriting and Transmittal Summary; - Copy of the Appraiser's final improvement inspection report, if applicable; - Copy of the Flood Insurance Policy; and - Any other pertinent documents requested by PRHFA.
+Restrictive Conditions or the printed page of the official page of the Puerto Rico Property Registry ("Registro de la Propiedad") where the deed appears as duly presented;

+- Copy of the Deed of Sale; - Copy of the minute of presentation of the Deed of Sale or the printed page of the official page of Puerto Rico Property Registry where the deed appears as duly presented; - Final, form 1008 Uniform Underwriting and Transmittal Summary; - Copy of the Appraiser's final improvement inspection report, if applicable; - Copy of the Flood Insurance Policy; and - Any other pertinent documents requested by PRHFA.

-The PRHFA will verify the information provided in the documents are align with the proposed transaction and registered in the HBA Platform.
+The PRHFA will verify the information provided in the documents is aligned with the proposed transaction and registered in the HBA Platform.
 The Lending Institution may submit a written time extension request to PRHFA if additional time is needed.
 Just cause must be provided for the time extension request, and PRHFA will evaluate them on a case-by-case basis.